Dare Wheel

 Performance

-Show the room something: impressions (room, celebrity, worst), sing a group-chosen song, dance move, TikTok dance, dramatic text reading, runway walk, call someone and sing, random-contact birthday sing, pickup line, compliments to everyone.
+Show the room something: impressions (room, celebrity, everyone), sing a group-chosen song, dance move, TikTok dance, cowboy dance, dramatic text reading, runway walk, call and sing, 30-second song about someone, mom sing with no explanation, record and send a song, photo story improv.
 Spin tip: Talent-show vibe—trim Social/Embarrassing if you only want stage-style dares.

 Streamer-safe (no posts or phone unlocks)

-Best for live video: compliments, accents, in-room impressions, singing and dancing without calling outsiders, push-ups, cartwheel, runway, questions-only mode, food challenges that do not require unlocking private apps.
-Spin tip: Before you go live, manually remove any dare that opens messages, posts stories, or shows camera roll.
+Best for live video: compliments, accents, in-room impressions, dog or 80-year-old act, hold hands, singing and dancing without posting, push-ups, cartwheel, runway, cowboy dance, questions-only mode, pillow fight, food challenges that do not need unlocking private apps.
+Spin tip: Before you go live, remove any dare that opens messages, posts stories, or shows camera roll.

 Set Your Group's Intensity Level